cilium/cilium/Documentation/helm-values.rst

      - Configure whether to enable auto detect of terminating state for endpoints in order to support graceful termination.
      - bool
      - ``true``
+   * - enableRuntimeDeviceDetection
+     - Enables experimental support for the detection of new and removed datapath devices.
+When devices change the eBPF datapath is reloaded and services updated.
+If "devices" is set then only those devices, or devices matching a wildcard will be considered.
+     - bool
+     - ``false``
    * - enableXTSocketFallback
      - Enables the fallback compatibility solution for when the xt_socket kernel module is missing and it is needed for the datapath L7 redirection to work properly.
 See documentation for details on when this can be disabled: https://docs.cilium.io/en/stable/operations/system_requirements/#linux-kernel.
      - bool